Mariupol: 2022 Russian siege

 During the full-scale Russian invasion of Ukraine of 2022, Mariupol was a strategic target for Russian forces and their proxies.
-It came under artillery bombardment the day the invasion began, and was placed under siege by Russian forces.
-By early March, a severe humanitarian crisis developed in the city, which a Red Cross worker later described as "apocalyptic", citing food shortages and severe damage to infrastructure and access to sanitation.
-The siege was also marked by numerous war crimes committed by Russian forces, most notably Russian airstrikes on a maternity hospital and a drama theater serving as an air raid shelter for hundreds of civilians.
+It came under artillery bombardment on the first day of the invasion, and was placed under siege by Russian forces.
+By early March, a severe humanitarian crisis developed in the city, which a Red Cross worker later described as "apocalyptic", citing food shortages, severe damage to infrastructure, and a lack of sanitation.
+The siege was marked by war crimes committed by Russian forces, most notably a Russian airstrike on a maternity hospital, and a second strike on Mariupol Theater, which was being used as a air raid shelter by hundreds of civilians at the time of the strike.